sajal243/Round-templates/README.md

 <b> Experiment|     <b> 1.
 Half Wave Rectifier with and without filters

 <h5> About the Experiment : </h5>
-Study of Half – wave rectifier with & without Filter and to finds Ripple Factor
+Working of Half – wave rectifier with & without Filter and calculate Ripple Factor

 <b>Name of Developer | <b> Er.
 Dharmendra kumar sachan
 :--|:--|